NexStandard/stride-docs-next/wiki/Home.md

 Welcome to the Stride Docs Wiki.

-This wiki serves as a comprehensive guide to help you navigate and contribute to the **Stride docs**.
+This wiki serves as a comprehensive guide to help you navigate and contribute to the **Stride docs** website.

-If you're looking to make minor changes, such as adding or updating a manual, tutorial or page, or fixing a typo, you can jump straight to the [Content Updates](Content#content-updates) section.
+If you're looking to make minor changes, such as adding or updating a manual, tutorial or page, or fixing a typo, feel free to jump straight to the [Content Updates](Content#content-updates) section.

-For more extensive updates 🤯🤦‍♂️ and a deeper understanding of the docs website project, we recommend exploring all the sections provided.
+For more extensive updates 🤯🤦‍♂️ or for a deeper understanding of the docs website project, we recommend exploring all the sections provided.
 Happy browsing and contributing!

-Technologies we use to build our website:
+Here are the technologies we use to build our website:

 - [docfx](https://dotnet.github.io/docfx/index.html) (static site generator)
 - Markdown